bitquery/graphql-docs/docs/Schema/velas/dextrades.md

-# BNB DEX Trades API
+# DEX Trades

-The `dexTrades` API allows us to retrieve dex trade data from BNB blockchain.
+The `dexTrades` field allows us to retrieve dex trade data from Ethereum blockchain.

-Here's an exmaple query that fetches 10 latest trades on BNB blockchain:
+Here's an exmaple query that fetches 10 latest trades on Ethereum blockchain:

 ```
 query {